CExCSingh/Python-Scripts/Remove-Duplicates/README.md

 ## Inputs:

-- A: The path to the csv file you would like to re-format
+- file_path: The path to the csv file you would like to re-format
-- B: Name of the column to check for duplicates
+- field: Name of the column to check for duplicates
-- C: The name of the file which will be generated
+- output_file_path: The name of the file which will be generated

 ## This script will remove all duplicates of a value in a column, while keeping the first occurrence in the file
 - This is the default behavior of the .drop_duplicates method